 - There may, however, be other reasons for services having waiting times than them being full.
 An example is that child/teacher ratios may prevent a service taking in more new children than their current number of teachers would allow.

 - Waiting times for home-based services refer to the wait for families to obtain a place with any of the caregivers in the network.
 However, depending on individual preferences, some families may wish to wait longer for a caregiver with a particular skill or type of environment (e.g. has a piano in the house).

 - These are weighted figures.
 They are weighted in two ways.
 First, the contribution of each service type’s waiting times is weighted by their share of enrolments in 2012.
 Second, the overall waiting times used for each service type itself are the age-weighted average of the waiting times for each year of age, where the weighting is based on the year of age’s share of the total number of 0-4 year-old enrolments in 2012.
 This weighting is done to prevent age groups and service types with few ECE enrolments having an undue effect on the overall waiting time figures.
 The exception is kindergartens, where only the 3-4 year-old group is included, as the figures for the younger children are distorted by the fact that very few kindergartens accept children before they are three or four years of age.

 - Ministry of Education (2012).
 Participation in ECE

 Downloads / Links

-For a large range of statistics on ECE services, provision (including waiting times), and ECE related publications please visit: Statistics on ECE Services ECE Statistics ECE Publications Websites of Interest
+For a large range of ECE statistics and related publications please visit: ECE Statistics ECE Publications ECE Services directory Websites of Interest

 For a large range of other information on ECE in New Zealand please visit: ECE Lead website